raikoho/Cipheria/README.md

 ####   Sample Output (decoded.txt):
     HELLO WORLD

-## 📦Contributing
-I am welcome contributions from the community!
-If you have an idea for a new feature, or have found a bug, please open an issue or submit a pull request.

 ## 📜License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 📝Contact
-For any questions or suggestions, feel free to reach out to me on LinkedIn or open an issue on GitHub.
+I am welcome contributions from the community!
+If you have an idea for a new feature, or have found a bug - for any questions or suggestions, feel free to reach out to me on LinkedIn or open an issue on GitHub.